 Having attended and hosted vintage trailer rallies for over a decade, I can tell you that far and away my favorite time in the park is after dark.
 The trailers’ natural wood interiors take on a glow that can be admired through the window or screen door as you stroll through the park.
 The exteriors are often illuminated with colorful lights that create a sense of whimsy.
 With crackling campfires, laughter and usually a guitar or other instruments heard throughout the park, all of your senses can feel the camaraderie and friendships that are formed on each and every trip.

 Vintage trailer rallies are not open to the public at night.
 Unless you are participating in a rally you may never have the chance to see a couple of hundred vintage trailers lit up after hours.
 Photographer Rick Rajewski captured photos of vintage trailers at night with the moon and stars overhead.
 An avid camper, Rick and his wife Cheryl purchased a 1964 Silver Streak and hit the road to find others who shared their passion for the past.
 Rick’s calendar, “Vintage Nights” showcases more than a dozen of these high quality photos.
-The calendar is available in the Camp Store at www.vintagecampertrailers.com.
+The calendar is sold out.
 The Rajewskis (and their two Pembroke Welsh Corgis, River & Woody) live in Palos Verdes, California.

 The Vintage Camper Trailers Magazine Blog